jgnewman/stateful-promise/README.md

 #### `promiser.hook(promise, hook)`

-Functions like "promise middleware".
+Works kind of like "promise middleware".
 Hooks into the resolution of a promise and runs a function when that occurs.
 Requires you to manually trigger the full resolution of the promise.

 - `promise` {Promise} Any native promise.
 - `hook` {Function} Takes parameters `result` and `next` where `result` is the result of the promise and `next` is a function that triggers advancement.
 This parameter is provided in case your hook contains asynchronous actions.